Dude, where's my shield?

 But yeah.
 Cool stuff in games?
 Ask me.
 Otherwise I'm off topic so I need to gtfo.

 Yes and it's saddening.
-Less so that shields have been neglected, but the fact that bonus items in general have been neglected horribly recently.did anyone else notice or care that shields have been absent from the 3D games for the last half-decade?
-Do you think it matters?
+Less so that shields have been neglected, but the fact that bonus items in general have been neglected horribly recently.

-And your entirely right about the boost replacing everything these days, which is precisely why I want it either gone, or redone (hint).
+And your entirely right about the boost replacing everything these days, which is precisely why I want it either gone, or redone ().
 I hate how it's basically God Mode for Sonic, and pretty much removes any kind of depth the gameplay mechanics had.
 It's what you'd get if Mario could have a near infinite Super Star, Fire Mario, Cloud Mario, Ghost Mario etc. powers just by collecting some Star Bits.
 I hate enemies having "Push B to ignore" buttons attached and wish they were somewhat of a legitimate obstacle.
 I hate how being able to plow through enemies unhindered is no longer a reward and is now just par for the course.

 The way the boost works now makes it feel like playing with all the cheats on.